Mobile donating: Mobile fundraising campaigns

-Drawbacks to mobile giving
+Drawbacks

-Mobile giving can be a convenient way to donate to charity, but charity watchdog group the American Institute of Philanthropy has warned that there are some pitfalls to cell phone giving, including concerns that service providers may charge fees or take a cut of the donations.
-AIP also warns that it can take as long as 120 days for a charity to actually receive a text donation and that wireless carriers may limit the number of times per month a user can donate via text.
-The watchdog group cautions, "A charity will generally receive your donation faster if you mail a check or donate directly to the charity online using its secure web site."
+Despite its convenience, charity watchdog group the American Institute of Philanthropy (AIP) has warned of some disadvantages to mobile donation, including concerns that service providers may charge fees or take a cut of the donations.
+AIP also noted that it can take as long as 120 days for a charity to actually receive a text donation, and that wireless carriers may limit the number of times per month a user can donate via text.
+According to the watchdog group, a charity "will generally receive your donation faster if you mail a check or donate directly to the charity online using its secure web site".

 Scammers may also take advantage of natural disasters by posing as legitimate charities.